RubyCloud225/gradient-boosting-algorithm-merger-waves/README.md

 By using a custom algorithm we can see evidence of clustering indiciating the presence of a merger wave.

-the accuracy level is very high.
+the accuracy level is very high, therefore the subject needs more work.